-14 These are in relation to customer due diligence (Recommendation 10), to lower the CDD occasional transaction threshold, and wire transfer rules (Recommendation 16) which apply in an amended way to VA transfers (i.e. the travel rule).
+$^{^{19}}$ These differences are in relation to CDD (Recommendation 10), to lower the CDD occasional transaction threshold, and wire transfer rules (Recommendation 16) which apply in an amended way to VA transfers (i.e. the travel rule).
 See Sections III and IV below for further explanation of these obligations.